The Wikidata Query Logs Dataset: Introduction

 SPARQL is a powerful query language for RDF data, allowing users to express complex queries with precise semantics.
 However, SPARQL can be difficult to learn and use effectively, even for experts.
 For many purposes, it would be desirable to be able to specify a question in natural language and have the system translate it into a SPARQL query automatically.
 Thanks to the spectacular advances in deep learning, several systems now exist for this purpose.
 Most of these systems rely on training sets consisting of pairs of natural-language questions and SPARQL queries.
 Indeed, several such datasets have been published in recent years; see \Cref{sec:related} for an overview.

-In this paper, we present the largest dataset of this kind to date.
-It automatically derives question-query pairs from the WDQS query logs, despite IRIs and literals in the queries being anonymized.
+In this paper, we present the largest dataset of this kind to date.\footnote{WDQL is a continuously evolving dataset.
+Based on the current state of the processing pipeline, we estimate a potential of up to 730k final pairs.
+See \github{} for more information.} It automatically derives question-query pairs from the WDQS query logs, despite IRIs and literals in the queries being anonymized.
 More generally, our methothology can be used to turn any given SPARQL query log (even when anonymized) into a dataset of this kind.